heroku/sf-functions-python/README.md

 ## Prerequisites

-> Any install commands that follow assume a Mac OSX system with Homebrew available.
+> Any install commands that follow assume an Apple macOS system with Homebrew available.
 If you’re on another OS you’ll have to click through the links to get alternative install instructions.

 ### [Install Python 3](https://www.python.org/downloads/)